Employee Eviction After Their Employment Ends

 As most landlords in this state are aware, the very restrictive provisions of the Anti-Eviction Act do permit an eviction based upon the termination of employment by resident staff.

-The key language focused on in cases which have attempted to address eviction under this section appears to be “. . .conditioned the tenancy upon and in consideration for tenant’s employment. . .”.
+The key language focused on in cases attempting to address eviction under this section appears to be “… conditioned the tenancy upon and in consideration for tenant’s employment…”.

-In addition, these cases stand for the proposition that the landlord must prove that the premises in question is in fact devoted for use by employees and that there is a history of requiring residency in the premises on the part of the employee whose position has just been terminated.
-The successor employee must be slotted for occupancy in that unit.
+In addition, these cases stand for the proposition that the landlord must prove that the premises in question are, in fact, devoted for use by employees and that there is a history of requiring residency in the premises on the part of the employee whose position has just been terminated.
+The successor employee must be assigned to that unit for occupancy.

-Accordingly, the State Statute only requires one three day notice to quit before commencement of this action.
-Although it has not been stated in these cases, it is implied that eviction proceedings must commence quickly after termination in order to verify that landlord “needs” the property for the successor employee.
+Accordingly, the State Statute requires only one three-day notice to quit before the commencement of this action.
+Although it has not been stated in these cases, it is implied that eviction proceedings must commence promptly after termination to verify that the landlord “needs” the property for the successor employee.

-No reported decisions have involved cases where written employment contracts or any type of contractual documentation linking the tenancy with employment existed.
+No reported decisions have involved cases in which written employment contracts or any other contractual documentation linking the tenancy to employment existed.
 Obviously, it would be wise to establish, by written agreement, the fact that the tenancy is “conditioned. . .upon and in consideration for the tenant’s employment. . .”.
-This type of documentation could take away the argument that a pre-existing tenant undertook employment with the expectation that the tenancy could continue after the employment was terminated.
-The existence of such an agreement would give the landlord an argument to avoid the ruling of the three cases described above, all of which involve tenancies which pre-existed employment.
-Landlords may be concerned about the possibility of having to “live with” a discharged employee as a tenant whenever that may be the case.
+This type of documentation could undermine the argument that a pre-existing tenant undertook employment with the expectation that the tenancy would continue after the employment was terminated.
+The existence of such an agreement would give the landlord a basis to avoid the rulings in the three cases described above, all of which involve tenancies that pre-existed employment.
+Landlords may be concerned about the possibility of having to “live with” a discharged employee as a tenant, whenever that may be the case.
 The Landlord-Employer should not hire existing tenants, even with an agreement, since the prevailing case law would not guarantee a post-employment eviction under those circumstances.

 By Christopher J. Hanlon, Esq., a NJ Landlord Attorney